vcwild/300-seconds-rust/README.md

 # 300 Seconds of Rust

-Tutorial for first steps in the Rust language
+Togglebit Tutorial for first steps in the Rust programming language